-(b) Although the use of a whip is not required, any jockey who uses a whip during a race is prohibited from whipping a horse:
+(b) Although the use of a riding crop is not required, any jockey who uses a riding crop during a race is prohibited from using a riding crop on a horse:

-(1) on the head, flanks, or on any part of its body other than the shoulders or hind quarters;
+(1) on the head, flanks, or on any parts of its body other than the shoulders or hind quarters;